liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/01-publishing-blogs.markdown

 browse blog entries by tag.

 Below this is the [Related Assets](/discover/portal/-/knowledge_base/7-0/defining-content-relationships) panel.
-If there's some other content in the @product_name@ instance that's related to your entry, you can choose it here.
+If there's some other content in the @product@ instance that's related to your entry, you can choose it here.
 For example, you might want to write a blog entry talking about a discussion that happened on the forums.
 To link those two assets together, select the forum thread under Related Assets.